Properties of RG interfaces for 2D boundary flows: Variational method

 \subsection{Boundary flows in tricritical Ising model}

-In this section we are going to illustrate the use of the variational principle developed in section \ref{boundary_var_main} on the boundary flows in the tricritical Ising model which originate from Cardy boundary conditions.
+In this section we are going to illustrate the use of the variational method developed in section \ref{boundary_var_main} on the boundary flows in the tricritical Ising model which originate from Cardy boundary conditions.
 The tricritical Ising model (TIM) is the Virasoro A-type minimal model $M(5,4)$ with central charge $c=7/10$.
-The model has 6 primary states and 6 associated irreducible conformal boundary conditions given by the Cardy construction \cite{Cardy}.
+The model has 6 primary states and 6 associated irreducible conformal boundary conditions given by the Cardy's construction \cite{Cardy}.
 The notation, weights of the primaries and g-factors for Cardy boundary conditions are collected in Table \ref{TIM:table}.
 The notation used for Cardy boundary conditions reflects the underlying Blume-Capel lattice model in which the spins can take three values: 0,+1,-1.
 The notation for $(d)$ comes from the word ``disordered''.

 The space of boundary RG flows that originate from Cardy boundary conditions was put together in \cite{Affleck}.
 It was also investigated in \cite{Giokas} using mean field theory.
 It is summarised on the diagram depicted on Figure \ref{space_of_flows}.
+The diagram respects a number of constraints.
+Three boundary conditions: $(+), (-), (0)$ are stable, they do not have any relevant boundary operators.
+The $g$-factors satisfy \be g_{(+)}=g_{(-)} < g_{(0)} < g_{(0+)}=g_{(-0)} < g_{(-)} + g_{(+)} < g_{(d)} \ee that by virtue of the g-theorem puts restrictions on the possible IR fixed points.
+Topological defects which relate various sectors of boundary theories place more constraints.
+The elementary topological defects $X_{i}$ are labeled by primary states $i$ and act on Cardy boundary states $|j\rangle\!\rangle$ as \be X_{i} |j\rangle\!\rangle = \sum_{k}N_{ij}^{k}|k\rangle\!\rangle \ee where $N_{ij}^{k}$ are the fusion coefficients.